PhD in Mathematics with a minor in Business and Law, University of Wisconsin, Advisor: Richard A. Brualdi

 Actuarial Science and Black-Scholes with Kaci

 N.A.
 Neudauer and D. Slilaty.
-Bounding and stabilizing realizations of biased graphs with a fixed group.
-Submitted.
+Bounding and stabilizing realizations of biased graphs with a fixed group, Journal of Combinatorial Theory, Series B.

 J. Caughman, C. Dunn, J. Laison, N.A.
 Neudauer, and C. Starr.
 Minimal representations of rectangle visibility graphs.
 Lecture Notes in Computer Science.
 8871, 2014.